vetlelg/drtp/README.md

-# Reliable File Transfer Application over UDP
+# DATA2410 Reliable Transport Protocol (DRTP)

 ## Introduction

-This project implements a reliable file transfer application using UDP as the underlying transport protocol.
-Despite UDP's inherent lack of reliability and connection management, this application ensures reliable data transmission by implementing a custom protocol on top of UDP.
-The key features include a three-way handshake for connection establishment, a Go-Back-N sliding window protocol for data transmission, and a two-way handshake for connection teardown.
+This project implements DATA2410 reliable transport protocol (DRTP) on top of the User Datagram Protocol (UDP) to create a simple reliable file transfer application in Python.
+The functionalities of the project include a three-way handshake for connection establishment, Go-Back-N sliding window protocol for data transmission and a two-way handshake for connection teardown.
+The application reads a file from the client, sends it over the network to the server and writes it to a file on the server.

-## Features

-- Three-way handshake for connection establishment
-- Go-Back-N sliding window protocol for reliable data transmission
-- Two-way handshake for connection termination
-- Command-line interface for easy configuration

 ### Usage